-You may think of writing as a hands-off subject: just give a child a piece of paper and a writing prompt and let him at it, right?
+You may think of writing as a hands-off subject: I shouldn’t have to model the brainstorming process.
+I just need to give Leo a piece of paper and a writing prompt and let him at it, right?

 Well, not always.

 The truth is, writing is a subject parents must actively teach in order for most children to learn and improve.
 A schoolteacher stands at the chalkboard, demonstrates writing methods, and explains new concepts.
 As homeschoolers, we may not actually stand in front of the “class” to teach a lesson, but our kids still need us to “show them how” at each point along the way.